ROCm/HIP/docs/how-to/programming_manual.md

 Managed memory, including the `__managed__` keyword, is supported in HIP combined host/device compilation, on Linux, not on Windows (under development).

 Managed memory, via unified memory allocation, allows data be shared and accessible to both the CPU and GPU using a single pointer.
-The allocation will be managed by AMD GPU driver using the linux HMM (Heterogeneous Memory Management) mechanism, the user can call managed memory API hipMallocManaged to allocate a large chuch of HMM memory, execute kernels on device and fetch data between the host and device as needed.
+The allocation will be managed by AMD GPU driver using the Linux HMM (Heterogeneous Memory Management) mechanism, the user can call managed memory API hipMallocManaged to allocate a large chunk of HMM memory, execute kernels on device and fetch data between the host and device as needed.

-In HIP application,  It is recommend to do the capability check before calling the managed memory APIs.
+In HIP application, it is recommended to do the capability check before calling the managed memory APIs.
 For example:

 ```
 int managed_memory = 0;